 Scotty Baesler has spent most of his life serving Kentucky.
-From being the mayor of Lexington through the 1980s, representing the great commonwealth of Kentucky as a US congressman, and leading the UK men’s basketball team as captain under Coach Rupp.
+He has served as a Public Defender, Judge, Mayor of Lexington and a US congressman He also lead the UK men’s basketball team as captain under Coach Rupp.
 In addition to his accolades, Scotty is best known for his love and passion for agriculture.
 Scotty comes from a long line of tobacco farmers, with a new and growing infatuation with Hemp.
 Scotty still oversees and runs the farm that produces all of Cannatrait’s hemp used in our USDA Organic manufacturing process.

-Scott Baesler graduated from Transylvania University with a Bachelors of Science in Biology and then finished at the University of Kentucky with a Bachelors of Science in Metallurgical Engineering.
+Scott Baesler graduated from Transylvania University with a Bachelors of Science in Biology.
+He then went on to receive a Bachelors of Science degree in Metallurgical Engineering from the University of Kentucky.
 He is currently a licensed professional engineer.
 His experience includes 27 years in the food, beverage and chemical industry.
 Scott has designed and constructed process & packaging plants all over the United States, Mexico and South America.
 He has been working with the Cannabis and Hemp process and products since 2014.

 Alice Woods Baesler, of Lexington, received her degree in home economics from the University of Kentucky College of Agriculture, Food and Environment in 1963 before embarking on a lifelong journey influencing issues and programs that affect agriculture.

-Alice’s long list of activities and service include appointment to the U.S. Burley Tobacco Advisory Council by the U.S. secretary of agriculture.
+Alice’s long list of activities and service includes appointment to the U.S. Burley Tobacco Advisory Council by the U.S. Secretary of Agriculture.
 She was a member of the Governor’s Commission on Family Farms, Governor’s Commission of the Economic Status of Women, Kentucky Partners for Family Farms, Kentucky Tobacco Research Board and the Council for Burley Tobacco.
 She was president of the National Agricultural Women’s Leadership Network, a federation of 12 national women’s agricultural and rural organizations representing more than 1 million members.

 Her many honors include the Thomas Poe Cooper Distinguished Farm Leadership Award, UK’s Human and Environmental Sciences Centennial Laureate Award and the Kentucky Women in Agriculture’s Laura Clay Award.